tiliado/nuvolasdk/README.md

   * GNU Make
   * SVG optimizer: [Scour](https://github.com/codedread/scour)
   * SVG converter: Lasem, librsvg, GraphicsMagick, ImageMagick
-  * Valac, glib-2.0, gtk+-3.0 (only in case of `./configure --with-dbus-launcher`)
+  * Nuvola 3.1 libraries - only for `./configure --with-dbus-launcher`

 ### Installation

  1. Run `./configure` to generate `Makefile` and `metadata.json` from details in `metadata.in.json`.
 Recognized options:
       - `--prefix`: Specify a custom build prefix instead of `/usr/local`.
 Example: `./configure --prefix=/usr`
-      - `--with-dbus-launcher`: Build a small launcher (`nuvola-app-{APP ID with dashes}`) to invoke the application via the D-Bus service activation mechanism.
-Requires Nuvola Player 3.1.
+      - `--with-dbus-launcher`: Build a small launcher (`nuvola-app-{APP ID with dashes}`) to start a standalone Nuvola App Runner process instead of calling the Nuvola Master process to do so.
+The app runner then registers with the master process via DBus.
  2. Run `make all` to build the project.
  3. Run `make install` to install the project.
 Recognized variables:
       - `DESTDIR`: A custom installation destination (defaults to the filesystem root).